-Further up the hill, the soot black terraces give way to pebble-dash inter-war semis with neatly trimmed privet.
-There’s a pile of interior doors in a ginnel and big ball of hoover fluff on a lawn but no more White Star cans.
+Further up the hill, the soot-black terraces give way to pebble-dash inter-war semis with neatly trimmed privet.
+There’s a pile of interior doors in a ginnel and a big ball of hoover fluff on a lawn but no more White Star cans.

 A strong easterly breeze is blowing now and the leaves on the pavement are getting deep.
 There are parked cars on the right, ivy encroaching from the left and overhanging trees above.